Big Boi, Travis Scott to join Maroon 5 in Super Bowl show

-NEW YORK (AP) — Big Boi and Travis Scott will join Maroon 5 in this year’s Super Bowl halftime show.
+NEW YORK (AP) — The NFL on Sunday ended months of uncertainty by officially announcing Maroon 5, Big Boi and Travis Scott as the performers at this year’s Super Bowl halftime show.

-Maroon 5 had been the widely reported halftime show act since September, but the NFL officially announced the band as its headliner Sunday.
-The league says Maroon 5 will feature guest artists including Big Boi, the Atlanta-based rapper from Outkast, and Scott.
+Maroon 5 had been the widely reported halftime show act since September, but the NFL didn’t confirm the band as its headliner until Sunday.
+The league said Maroon 5 will be joined by Big Boi, the Atlanta-based rapper from Outkast, and Scott.

-Many acts have turned down the halftime show this year in support of Colin Kaepernick and other players who have taken a knee during the national anthem in protest of racial injustice.
-An online petition urges Maroon 5 to withdraw from the gig.
+Typically one of the most fiercely sought gigs in music, the Super Bowl halftime show has this year been the subject of boycott and protest.
+Numerous acts have turned down the NFL in support of Colin Kaepernick and other players who have taken a knee during the national anthem in protest of racial injustice.

-This year’s Super Bowl will be broadcast from Mercedes-Benz Stadium it Atlanta by CBS on Feb.
-3.
+Gerald Griggs, vice president of the Atlanta chapter of the NAACP, has said the NAACP asked performers who have signed up to reconsider their participation.
+More than 84,000 have signed an online petition urging Maroon 5 to withdraw from the Super Bowl “until the league changes their policy and support players’ constitutional right to protest.”

 Most Read Entertainment Stories